Guide to Fertilizing Your Monstera

 White plastic container with garden soil

 One common sign of over-fertilizing is a white crust on the top of the soil.
 This crust is caused by a build up of salts found in fertilizers.
-It doesn't matter what type of fertilizer you are using - Organic fertilizer, granular fertilizer, or synthetic fertilizer will all cause a salt build up if used too often.
+It doesn't matter what type of fertilizer you are using - organic fertilizer, granular fertilizer, or synthetic fertilizer will all cause a salt build up if used too often.

 Wilting Leaves